temporalio/documentation/docs/php/booking-saga-tutorial.md

 }
 ```

-Inside `catch()` we call method `compensate()`, which starts compensation strategy and runs all previously registered
+Inside `catch()` we call the `compensate()` method, which starts the compensation strategy and runs all previously registered compensation callbacks.
-compensation callbacks.
-Once done we throw an exception to understand what had happened.
-By default, compensations
+Once done, we rethrow the exception to understand what happened.

-will run sequentially.
+By default, **compensations will run sequentially**.
 You can tell Saga to run them in parallel by calling `$saga->setParallelCompensation(true)`.

 ## Conclusion

 In this tutorial, we covered the Saga architecture pattern to implement distributed transactions in a microservice-based application.
-Saga on its own is quite a complex thing.
-Temporal allows us to focus only on application details.
-All the hard work with
+Writing Sagas correctly can be complex - Temporal allows us to focus only on application details.
-Saga orchestration: calling microservices and invoking the necessary compensating transactions - is managed by Temporal.
+All the hard work with Saga orchestration: calling microservices and invoking the necessary compensating transactions - is managed by Temporal.

 :::note Working example

 We don't cover activity implementation details in this tutorial.
-Activities may be written in different languages, and the
-main Saga workflow doesn't depend on them.
+Activities may be written in different languages, and the main Saga workflow doesn't depend on them.
 If you want to test things you can find a fully working example in our
 [Booking Saga Workflow repo](https://github.com/temporalio/samples-php/tree/master/app/src/BookingSaga).

 :::